PyroTechNinja/pihut_3d_tree_red_leds/README.md

 The resisters should be facing into the board.

 ## Install guide

+1. Run this to update your pi and install the needed additional python bits
 ```bash
 sudo apt update
 sudo apt upgrade

 sudo apt-get install python3-gpiozero
 ```
+2. Copy this repo into your pi how ever you like
+3. Change to the folder you put it in
+4. 'sudo cp webpages /var/www/html'
+5.